Physics Courses

 Course Detail:

-This course analyzes the forces involved in flight applying properties of fluid flow and gas properties.
-Drag, lift, turbulence will be studied with a mind of how these forces affect flight performance and characteristics.
-We will study the rocket, fixed wing aircraft and rotary wing aircraft during the term.
-Flight characteristics will be examined with actual flights and with the school’s wind tunnel.
-Prerequisite: none.
+In this one-term course, students analyze the forces involved in flight by applying the properties of fluid flow and gases.
+Drag, lift, and turbulence will be studied with a view of understanding how these forces affect flight performance and characteristics.
+Rockets, fixed wing aircrafts, and rotary wing aircrafts will be studies.
+Prerequisites: none.

 |